 Check these websites to compare cost and quality of prescription drugs:

 - CRBestBuyDrugs.org helps users locate information about the quality of a prescription drug, specifically the effectiveness of the drug and its side effects.
 It also provides information on ways to save money on certain drugs.
 Their booklet Helping Medicare Beneficiaries Lower Their Out-of-Pocket Costs under the New Prescription Drug Benefit provides seniors with information they may want to use to help lower their drug costs.
 The web site is produced by the Consumers Union, the nonprofit publisher of "Consumer Reports."

-- "Low Cost Options for Prescription Drugs," (PDF: 28.45KB/5 pages) lists resources for obtaining lower cost prescription drugs.
+- "Low Cost Options for Prescription Drugs," (PDF) lists resources for obtaining lower cost prescription drugs.
 It is published by the Managed Care Systems Section at the Minnesota Department of Health.

 Go to Top of Page